gbouras13/hybracter_benchmarking/README.md

 # hybracter_benchmarking

-Benchmarking Pipeline for `hybracter`
+This repository holds the benchmarking pipeline for `hybracter`

 This directory contains the pipeline used to benchmark [hybracter](https://github.com/gbouras13/hybracter).

-I used [Snaketool](https://github.com/beardymcjohnface/Snaketool) to make this, and would highly recommend it!
+I used [Snaketool](https://github.com/beardymcjohnface/Snaketool) to make this pipeline (and also hybracter), and would highly recommend it!

-It should work 'out of the box' for the simulated reads.
-For the real read sets, you will need to change the `csv` input files in this directory with the correct FASTQ paths of the required files on your system.
+You will need to change the 2 `csv` input files in this directory with the correct FASTQ paths of the required files on your system.

+You can get the FASTQs from the Zenodo repository (coming soon) or follow the instructions in [get_fastqs.md](get_fastqs.md).

-# Download hybracter_benchmarking and install it in a conda env
+# Step 1: Download hybracter_benchmarking and install it from source in a conda env

 ```
 # creates conda env